 Source: Williams, Obstetrics (1923: 478).

 However, around the mid-twentieth century, these attitudes began changing, with obstetricians during the 1940s increasingly noticing that neonatal death rates due to breech births were “much too high.”
 To reduce these high mortality rates, physicians expanded research into birth pathologies.
 Based on hospital data collected on labor conditions and outcomes, they compared different methods of breech deliveries to map pathologies and mortality and morbidity rates.
 As early as the 1950s, it became evident that breech delivery death rates were higher than those for most cephalic deliveries.
 High mortality rates, so “consistently reported by everyone,” made physicians feel more confident about treating breech as an abnormality.
 This was evident in 1950s editions of Williams Obstetrics relocating the chapters on breech presentations from the “Physiology of Labor” section to the “Abnormalities of Labor” section.
 Physicians sought to resolve the hazards of breech birth by advocating various interventions—standard use of X-ray pelvimetry, anesthesia, perineotomy, forceps and in few, specific situations—cesarean section.
 Although still rare, the incidence of cesarean sections began to increase in postwar obstetrics, accounting for 6.8% to 18.8% of breech cases in some hospitals.
-Against this backdrop came Wright’s 1959 proposal to reduce breech babies’ high mortality rate:
+Against this backdrop came Wright’s 1959 proposal:

 If cesarean section in breech presentation is safer for the baby of a 35-year-old primigravida, is it not also safer for the baby of a 21-year-old primigravida?
 If cesarean section is safer for the baby whose mother had a previous still-birth, is it not also safer for the baby of a multiparous patient with normal obstetric history?

-Wright’s publication caused an earthquake in the American and global obstetric communities.
-Despite sharing his view of breech presentations as pathological, many found Wright’s sweeping cesarean policy overly broad.
-As Nicholas J. Eastman noted in 1960: “The step [Wright] recommends is . . . in the right direction . . . however, that is much more than a step; it is a broad jump.”
+To Wright, policy of cesareans seemed the obvious solution to reduce infant mortality rates.
+Despite sharing his view of breech presentations as pathological, the 1959 publication caused an earthquake in the American and global obstetric communities as many found Wright’s sweeping cesarean policy to be overly broad.
+As Nicholas J. Eastman, one of the prominent advocators of cesareans, noted in 1960: “The step [Wright] recommends is . . . in the right direction . . . however, that is much more than a step; it is a broad jump.”
 Obstetricians feared that more surgeries would lead to more women becoming “obstetrical cripples,” fated to repeat surgeries in future deliveries.
 The extensive resources cesareans required were very scarce at the time: appropriate operating rooms, anesthesia, nurses, and more.
 Furthermore, it was believed that improving vaginal techniques would yield better results.
 Over the next 15 years, as breech births gained recognition as pathological, obstetricians adopted a more liberal approach to cesarean delivery in such cases.

 In the 1960s, there was a significant increase in research on breech presentations, aimed at identifying the inherent risks associated with such deliveries.
 Obstetricians noted their high mortality and morbidity rates, citing their unpredictable, irreversible nature and difficult skills they demanded.
-In 1962, J. F. Williamson stated that breech presentation is “on the borderline between obstetric physiology and pathology.”
+In 1962, J. F. Williamson from Columbia, South Carolina stated that breech presentation is “on the borderline between obstetric physiology and pathology.”
 Over the following decade, that view became so widespread that a 1979 article opened with the statement: “Every obstetrician, nurse, obstetrician’s wife, and most patients know that breech birth is cause for concern . . .
 Breech delivery is always formidable.”

-Therefore, in the late 1960s, obstetricians became increasingly comfortable with liberalizing the use of cesarean sections in breech births, even at the expense of obstetrical skills.
-A 1967 comment by George J. L. Wulff illustrates this attitude shift:
+Acknowledging the risk in breech births, in the late 1960s, obstetricians became increasingly comfortable with liberalizing the use of cesarean sections in breech births (Table 2.)
+A 1967 comment by George J. L. Wulff, a Washington University professor, illustrates the shift in attitude accompanying this trend: